Postgraduate Course: Quantitative Methods and Tools (MBA) (CMSE11243)

 |Additional Information (Assessment)

-The course incorporates an initial diagnostic test to assess participants' entry skills, and a summative test to assess levels of achievement.
+The course incorporates an initial diagnostic test to assess participants' entry skills, a mid-term test to assess progress and a summative test to assess levels of achievement.

 |No Exam Information